Books

 The old gods never died.
 They just got better at adapting.

 In a near-future world, ancient pantheons have stepped out of the shadows to build empires, wage wars, and—inevitably—fall devastatingly in love with mortals who refuse to worship them.
-This interconnected universe spans Greek, Egyptian, and Roman mythology, following gods and monsters who’ve been called villains for millennia and the women who see them clearly.
+This interconnected universe spans Greek, Egyptian, and Roman mythology, following gods and monsters who’ve been called villains for millennia and the people who see them clearly.

 You’ll love this if you like: mythology retellings with modern settings, morally grey god heroes, enemies-to-lovers tension, “he would burn cities for her” energy, heroines aged 25+ who match their immortal partners in stubbornness